baby512i/dxra-indexer/NGINX_SETUP.md

 1. ✅ DNS configured in Cloudflare
 2. ✅ Nginx installed and configured
 3. ✅ Application deployed and running
-4. ✅ Webhook URL configured in Helius
+4. ✅ Helius API key configured
-5. ✅ Monitoring logs for incoming webhooks
+5. ✅ Monitoring logs for WebSocket connections and pool detections

 Your indexer is now live at: **https://indexer.dxra.me**